bkitano/monosemanticity/README.md

 > "We perform feature ablations by running the model on an entire context up through the MLP layer, running the autoencoder to compute feature activations, subtracting the feature direction times its activation from the MLP activation on each token in the context (replacing $x^j$ with $x^j - f_i(x^j) d_j$) and then completing the forward pass.
 We record the resulting change in the predicted log-likelihood of each token in the context in the color of an underline of that token.
 Thus if a feature were active on token [B] in the sequence [A][B][C], and ablating that feature reduced the odds placed on the prediction of C, then there would be an orange background on [B] (the activation) and a blue underline on [C] (the ablation effect), indicating that ablating that feature increased the model’s loss on the prediction of [C] and hence that feature is responsible for improving the model’s ability to predict [C] in that context.

+## Modifications?

+Would be interesting to add an orthogonality loss on the features.

 ![alt text](image-2.png)

 So in this example, there's a lot of blue, because the context of DNA feature improves the predictive capacity for the next token, and if we ablate the DNA feature down, the loss increases.